A physics-informed U-Net-LSTM network for nonlinear structural response under seismic excitation

-Despite the progress made, key limitations persist.
-LSTMs and RNNs, while effective in modeling temporal dependencies, suffer from long training times and are prone to overfitting, particularly in low-data regimes \cite{bengio1994learning,trinh2018learning}.
-Deep CNNs, although powerful, require substantial computational resources when applied to long time series, and their performance degrades under large plastic deformations \cite{kuo2024gnn}.
-Moreover, capturing long-range interactions and nonlinearities in dynamic systems remains a fundamental challenge.
-To overcome these challenges, we propose a novel Physics-Informed U-net–LSTM architecture for the data-driven modeling of structural seismic response.
-The model incorporates a causal one-dimensional U-Net, developed leveraging the “slow feature” hypothesis \cite{wiskott2002slow}, to extract hierarchical temporal features across multiple scales while preserving temporal causality.
-These features are then passed to an LSTM network, enabling efficient sequence modeling and dynamic prediction.
-Importantly, physical knowledge—expressed through governing equations of motion—is embedded into the loss function, guiding the model to honor the laws of mechanics even in data-scarce scenarios.
-The framework is validated on both numerical and experimental benchmarks and is compared with PhyCNN framework.
-Even without knowledge of the structural system, it can still predict the response only by utilizing the data loss in a purely data-driven manner.
-Results demonstrate that the proposed approach offers superior accuracy, robustness, and generalization, especially under conditions of strong nonlinearity, making it a viable surrogate for seismic response prediction of complex structural systems.
+Despite this progress, key limitations persist.
+LSTM and RNN models, while effective in modeling temporal dependencies, suffer from long training times and are prone to overfitting, particularly in low-data regimes \cite{bengio1994learning,trinh2018learning}.
+Deep CNN models, although powerful, require substantial computational resources when applied to long time series, and their performance degrades under large plastic deformations \cite{kuo2024gnn}.
+Moreover, capturing long-range interactions and nonlinearities in dynamic systems remains a challenge.
+To overcome these limitations and address the growing demand for reliable seismic response prediction, we propose a novel Physics-Informed U-Net–LSTM (PhyULSTM) framework.
+While U-Net architectures have been predominantly employed in image processing tasks such as medical imaging and semantic segmentation, we reformulate the U-Net into a causal one-dimensional architecture specifically designed for time-series modeling of structural response and ground motion signals.